-Consider this: Increasing your customer retention by just five percent can lift your profits by 25 percent.
+Consider this: Increasing your customer retention by just 5% can lift your profits by 25%.
 What makes customer loyalty so profitable, exactly?
 Well, loyal customers are a special breed.

 They’re not just on the hunt for whatever product they can get the fastest, or for the lowest price (although those certainly don’t hurt!).
 Rather, loyal customers are happy to keep buying from a brand, as long as they continue to enjoy the same level of product quality and brand experience.

 Customer loyalty in eCommerce is just as powerful as it is in traditional retail.
-It’s one of those eCommerce marketing tactics that grows exponentially once you put some investment into it.
+It’s one of those eCommerce marketing tactics that grow exponentially once you put some investment into it.

 What benefits does customer loyalty offer eCommerce brands?

 - Loyal customers are cheaper.
 The cost of acquiring a new customer is five times higher than retaining existing ones.

 - Loyal customers are bigger spenders.
 Your loyal customers are 50% more likely to try out a new product than new customers, and they spend 31% more, too.

 - Loyal customers are better brand advocates.
 Loyal customers are like an unpaid marketing team for your eCommerce site.
 They’re such believers in your brand that they’ll refer you to everyone they can.